Wind-WindKids/winding/samples/sophieandwind/winter.md

 @image:
 Sophie and Wind, looking at the eGull next to them, chocks, tie-downs are visible.
 In the background airport hangars, taxiways.

-@eGull:
-A high wing electric ultralight, white, T-tail, gray propeller, tricycle gear, single seat, bubble canopy.

-@Sophie:
-12 years old, girl, sun-touched light brown hair, orange long-sleeve, jeans, soft brown shoes.

-@Wind:
-12 years old, boy, tousled blond hair, light blue hoodie and jeans.
-Looks same age as Sophie.

 @notes:
 Use the reference image for continuity.
 Sophie and Wind are the same height, they are looking at each other.
-Sophie can't believe it."""
+Sophie can't believe it.